rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-okta-saml.md

 ## Configuring Okta in Rancher

+You can integrate Okta with Rancher, so that authenticated users can access Rancher resources through their group permissions.
+Okta returns a SAML assertion that authenticates a user, including which groups a user belongs to.

 1. In the top left corner, click **☰ > Users & Authentication**.
 1. In the left navigation menu, click **Auth Provider**.
 1. Click **Okta**.
 1. Complete the **Configure Okta Account** form.
 The examples below describe how you can map Okta attributes from attribute statements to fields within Rancher.

     | Field                     | Description                                                                   |
     | ------------------------- | ----------------------------------------------------------------------------- |